deCrystals/ABC-Sales-Analysis/README.md

 An ensemble learning method combines several decision tree predictions to improve accuracy and generalisation.
 + Key Characteristics: More robust and less prone to overfitting than a single decision tree.

+#### XGBOOST Regressor
+XGBoost(Extreme Gradient Boosting) uses level-wise tree growth. it uses pruning to control tree complexity, cutting off splits that do not improve loss function.
++ Key Characteristic: It is computational efficient and scalanle.
+It is more robust with smaller datasets and prevents overfitting

+#### LightGBM Regressor
+LightGBM(Light Gradient Boosting Machine) grows trees leaf by leaf.
+It reduces loss efficiently but prone to overfitting with smaller dataset.
++ Key Characteristics: It is faster and requires less memory

 #### Results
 The performance of the models was evaluated using the following metrics: